 The study focused on only three areas of mineralization, Pokukrom East, Pokukrom West, and Nfante West.
 Resources were calculated for oxide, transition and fresh mineralization using data from 135 diamond drill holes totaling 27,899 meters ("m").
 The total drilling completed on the Manfo property as at the date of the report is 41,168m.
+The data used represents 68% of drilling completed on the Manfo Project as at the date of the report.

 Gold mineralization at Manfo is hosted in sericite and hematite altered granitoid rocks adjacent to a set of brittle-ductile faults.
 Within geologically modelled alteration envelopes, gold mineralization occurs in strongly altered zones adjacent to the brittle-ductile faults, and in fracture-controlled zones preferentially developed in certain horizons within the granitoid rocks in the hanging wall of the faults.
-Based upon exploration drilling density, three zones were selected for resource modeling.
+Based on current exploration drilling density, three zones were selected for resource modeling.
 The bulk of the gold mineralization occurs in the Pokukrom East Zone that was sampled by drilling on sections spaced at 50m.
 Two smaller, less well-defined zones exist to the south (Nfante West Zone) and west (Pokukrom West Zone) of the main zone.